-But if you do happen to live in a state that licenses process servers, don’t despair!
+But if you do happen to live in a state that licenses process servers, don’t lose hope.

 The requirements are usually straightforward, and it often means you can charge higher fees for your services (an added benefit is that a formal licensing or registration requirement tends to weed out the competition).

-To make things easy on you, I’ve prepared a list of the requirements for the most populous states, complete with helpful links to government and state association websites (you’ll find it at the end of this article).
+To make things easy on you, I’ve prepared a list of the requirements for the most populous states, complete with helpful links to legal forms and government websites.

 Part of learning how to become a process server is studying the rules of civil procedure.